hamidrezafahimi/technical_utils/ROS/ROS2/dev_ws/README.md

 # A Practice of Creating Workspace, Package, Nodes, etc.

-This is the tutorial is based on what is given in the ROS2 documentaion.
+This tutorial is based on what is given in the ROS2 documentaion.
+Actually, my completed homeworks!

 - [Creating Workspaces](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html)